CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_lowInput_RNAseq.md

 * Using a 20 μl pipette, remove residual 80% EtOH from each well.

-* Air-dry on the magnetic stand for 15 minutes.
+* Let sit on the magnetic stand until beads are dry, usually less than 5 minutes.
+When dry, beads will appear matte and cracked.

-* Remove from the magnetic stand.
+* Remove from the magnetic stand when all beads are dry.

 * Add 52.5 μl RSB to each well.